Save to My DOJO

 Creating a Network Security Group (NSG)

-Microsoft Azure provides a simple interface to create the Network Security Group from both a modern (recommended) and “classic” view.
+Microsoft Azure provides a simple interface to create the Azure Network Security Groups from both a modern (recommended) and “classic” view.
 From the Network Security Group interface, it is easy to add a new security group, where you will specify the name, subscription, Azure resource group, and location where it will be configured.
 The following screenshot shows the creation of an Azure NSG from the modern interface.

 Figure 1 – Creating a new Azure Network Security Group (NSG)